scrapy-plugins/scrapy-playwright/README.md

     A predicate function (or the path to a function) that receives a `playwright.async_api.Request` object and must return `True` if the request should be aborted, `False` otherwise.
+Coroutine functions (`async def`) are supported.

-    For instance, the following prevents the download of images:
+    For instance, the following are all equivalent, and prevent the download of images:
     ```python
     PLAYWRIGHT_ABORT_REQUEST = lambda req: req.resource_type == "image"
     ```

+    ```python
+    def should_abort_request(req):
+        return req.resource_type == "image"

+    PLAYWRIGHT_ABORT_REQUEST = should_abort_request
+    ```

+    ```python
+    # project/utils.py
+    def should_abort_request(req):
+        return req.resource_type == "image"

+    # settings.py
+    PLAYWRIGHT_ABORT_REQUEST = "project.utils.should_abort_request"

+    ```

+    Please note:

-    Note that all requests will appear in the DEBUG level logs, however there will be no corresponding response log lines for aborted requests.
+    * All requests will appear in the DEBUG level logs, however there will be no corresponding response log lines for aborted requests.
 Aborted requests are counted in the `playwright/request_count/aborted` job stats item.
+    * Passing callable objects is only supported when using Scrapy>=2.4.
+With prior versions, only strings containing object paths are supported.

 ## Basic usage